furbo1/Front-End-Developer-My-Portfolio-v1/README.md

 All ulploads are free to use for anyone who wishes to use my work, with no guarantees or future updates, product taken as is.

 #Credits for React- Front End Developer Page:
-* Profile Avatar picture : Image by <a href="https://pixabay.com/vectors/man-person-avatar-face-head-156584/">here</a>
 * Futuristic Images : Image by Gerd Altmann from Pixabay
 * Particles.js created by Vincent Garreau on Codepen
 * View/Text the project here: https://furbo1.github.io/Front-End-Developer-My-Portfolio-v1/ (Of note that the picture from Parallax effect is not showing on Github pages).